nfsp-ta/js-lunch-1/const-let/README.md

 ## Where will I see this?

 - Ideally, every time a variable is declared anywhere in javascript.
+(Down with `var`!)

 ## Potential Pitfalls